External Secrets Operator Setup for EKS using Secrets Manager

 service: SecretsManager

-Make sure to replace region with the region you are using.
+Make sure to update the region where you have the secret.

-Run this YML file to create a SecretStore aws-secrets-manager on the namespace external-secrets.
+Run this YML file to create a SecretStore aws-secret-store on the namespace external-secrets.

-It uses the role we attached to the Service Account external-secrets-operator for authentication.
+It uses the role we attached to the Service Account external-secrets-sa for authentication.

 Now, run the following command to create the secret store.